-Should the NHS board require clarification of any points made in the high level findings, they should contact the hospital inspection team via the dedicated mailbox: his.hospitalinspect@nhs.scot.
-Arrangements can then be made for the lead inspector, senior inspector or Chief Inspector for the inspection programme to contact a named person within the NHS board.
+Should the NHS board require clarification of any points made in the high-level findings, they should contact the Mental Health Unit inspection team via the dedicated mailbox: his.nhsinspections@nhs.scot.
+Arrangements can then be made for the lead inspector, senior inspector or chief inspector for the inspection programme to contact a named person within the NHS board.